 The History of Absinthe

 Absinthe first became popular in 19th century France, where it developed a reputation for its potentially dangerous side effects.
-It was charged with causing madness and insanity otherwise known as “absinthism.”
-As a result, it was deemed much more dangerous than regular alcoholism.
+It was charged with causing madness and insanity, otherwise known as “absinthism.”
+As a result, it was deemed much more dangerous than other types of alcohol.
 It’s rumored that Van Gogh cut off his own ear under the spell of this mysterious green liquid, but like many legends about absinthe, that’s likely an apocryphal story.